-Dilapidation Report Information – When to obtain a dilapidation report: Healthy, thriving neighborhoods are always changing and growing.
+Dilapidation Report Information – When to obtain a dilapidation report: Healthy, thriving neighbourhoods are always changing and growing.
 When this growth takes place in the form of new construction on property adjacent to that of your home or commercial property, however, you’ll need to take proper precautions in order to ensure there is a record of current condition before work begins.

-Dilapidation reports are conducted by a neutral third party to prevent any conflict of interest, and are carried out by professionals within the building trade in two stages.
+Dilapidation reports are conducted by a neutral third party to prevent any conflict of interest and are carried out by professionals within the building trade in two stages.
 Property owners are encouraged to obtain a dilapidation report in order to document any pre-existing cracking or structural damage, or a lack thereof, before construction on an adjacent property begins.
 After demolition or major construction projects are completed, the property should then be evaluated a second time in order to prevent disputes in the event of property damage sustained as a direct result of the work being done on a nearby property.

 Who Should Obtain a Dilapidation Report?